DustinBrett/daedalOS/README.md

 - Icons
   - Switch to grid layout
   - WebODF icon for doc types
-- PDF Viewer
+- ClippyJS
+  - Clean up code and move to hooks
-  - Finish UI
+- System Tray
+  - Use battery icons from
-  - Fix `window` error
+- DOS
+  - Add Jazz and Heroes